 Up and Up Anti-Diarrheal Solution Side Effects

-Note: This document contains side effect information about loperamide.
-Some of the dosage forms listed on this page may not apply to the brand name Up and Up Anti-Diarrheal Solution.
+Note: This page contains side effects data for the generic drug loperamide.
+It is possible that some of the dosage forms included below may not apply to the brand name Up and Up Anti-Diarrheal Solution.

-Some side effects of Up and Up Anti-Diarrheal Solution may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+It is possible that some side effects of Up and Up Anti-Diarrheal Solution may not have been reported.
+These can be reported to the FDA here.
+Always consult a healthcare professional for medical advice.

 For the Consumer